catherineyyyy/aws-bedrock/README.md

-This project creates an applicatiob that uses RAG for document contextualization.
+This project creates an application that uses RAG for document contextualization.
 It uses the following tools:

 - Langchain
 - FAISS